Jtest

 Jtest is an automated Java software testing and static analysis product developed by Parasoft.
-The product includes technology for Data-flow analysis, Unit test-case generation and execution, static analysis, and more.
+The product includes technology for data-flow analysis, unit test-case generation and execution, static analysis, and more.
 Jtest is used by companies such as Cisco Systems and TransCore.
 It is also used by Lockheed Martin for the F-35 Joint Strike Fighter program (JSF).

 Awards

-Jtest won the 19th Dr.Dobb's Jolt Product Excellence & Productivity Awards in the security tool category (as part of Parasoft's Application Security Solution).
-Previously, Jtest was granted a Codie award from the Software and Information Industry Association (SIIA) for "Best Software Testing Solution" in 2007 and 2005.
+Jtest received the Dr. Dobb's Journal Jolt Award for Excellence in 2000.

+It was granted a Codie award from the Software and Information Industry Association for "Best Software Testing Solution" in 2005 and 2007.
 It also won "Technology of the Year" award as "Best Application Test Tool" from InfoWorld two years in a row in 2006 and 2007.
-Jtest first received the Jolt Award for Excellence in 2000.